xmartlabs/fountain-docs/ListResponse.md

 ## List Response with Page Count

-Used when the service provides you the amount of pages.
+Used when the service provides the amount of pages.

 ```kotlin
 interface ListResponseWithPageCount<T> : ListResponse<T> {